jpwoeltjen/PersistentRegressors/presentation.md

 - $\operatorname{Pr}\left(\beta \notin C_{\beta}(\alpha) | \rho \notin C_{\rho}\left(\alpha_{1}\right)\right)$ is unknown.
 Thus we have to assume the worst case and bound it by one.
 - $\operatorname{Pr}\left(\beta \notin C_{\beta}(\alpha) | \rho \in C_{\rho}\left(\alpha_{1}\right)\right) \leq \alpha_{2}$ is strict if $C_{\beta | \rho}\left(\alpha_{2}\right) \text { depends on } \rho$.

-- Bonferroni confidence interval is conservative since it is built on worst case scenario and reality is likely less harsh (more convervative the smaller is $\delta$ in absolute value).
+- Bonferroni confidence interval is conservative since it is built on worst case scenario and reality is likely less harsh (more conservative the smaller is $\delta$ in absolute value).
 - Refine confidence interval for $\rho$ until the confidence interval for $\beta$ is exactly at the desired significance level $\widetilde{\alpha}$.

 # Refined Bonferroni Method